attack68/rateslib/docs/source/i_get_started.rst

 derivatives, so the :class:`~rateslib.fx.FXRates` and :class:`~rateslib.fx.FXForwards`
 classes exist to allow full flexibility and expressing quantities in consistent currencies.

+Additional *rateslib* also includes certain *FX Option* products and the ability to construct an :class:`~rateslib.fx_volatility.FXDeltaVolSmile` for pricing.

 .. raw:: html